 Ephesians 4:27 – ” Do not give place to the devil.”

 If we guard every door, close every window, and seal every entry point that the enemy would try to access, we will never have to fall prey to the devil!
 One of the main entry points that the devil tries to access is our relationships.
-If there is an unresolved issue, offense, or conflict with a loved one, a friend, or a co-worker, these conflict points become entry points through which the devil can get a foothold in the relationship.
-This term “foothold” means that the devil has a strong hold on you, which will determine the direction of your life and the relationship.
-Once the enemy can slip in through one of these cracks and build an offense in our minds, we’ve already begun to construct a wall that will eventually separate us from the people we need and love.
+If there is an unresolved issue, offense, or conflict with a loved one, a friend, or a co-worker, these conflict points become entry points through which the devil can get a foothold in our heart and the relationship.
+This term “foothold” means that the devil has a stronghold on you, which will determine the direction of your life and the relationship.
+Once the enemy can slip in through one of these cracks and build an offense in your mind, you’ve already begun to construct a wall that will eventually separate you from the people you need and love.
 This word- PLACE in Ephesians 4:27 means territory.
 Because the word “place” means territory, we know that the devil is after every territory in our lives – our relationships, our marriage, our money, our health, employment, business, and ministry.
 He is so territorial that he wants it all.
 Remember in Matthew 4, the devil told Jesus that if he would worship him that he would give Jesus the kingdoms (territories) of this world.
 The devil is after every territory that you have authority over.
-But in order for the devil to gain control of these territories in our lives, he must find an entry point.
+But for the devil to gain control of these territories in our lives he must find an entry point.
 When he does, now he can bring his devilish destruction (John 10:10) in our lives and relationships.

 Let’s look at the word “devil”.
-In the Greek the word is diabolos.
+In Greek, the word is diabolos.
 One of the definitions of the word diabolos is – to make penetration.
 Once diabolos has located an entry point of offense he now has access to penetrate our minds and our emotions, to drive a wedge, build a wall between us and others (spouse, boss, friend, family member, pastor, co-worker).
 The enemy’s objective is to cause separation by accusing and making slanderous accusations.
 You know when the devil has made penetration because of your whole perception of that person changes.
-Anytime you become nit-picky, negative and fault finding against the people that God has told you to honor and respect ( Exodus 20:12, Ephesians 6:4, 1 Peter 3:1, Romans 12:10) you’ve allowed yourself to become more focused on weakness instead of who they are.
+Anytime you become nit-picky, negative, and fault-finding against the people that God has told you to honor and respect ( Exodus 20:12, Ephesians 6:4, 1 Peter 3:1, Romans 12:10) you’ve allowed yourself to become more focused on weakness instead of who they are.
 This is clear that the “accuser” has found an entry point to penetrate your mind which will now affect the relationship.
 I want to encourage you to stand up to the tricks and the lies of the enemy (Ephesians 6:11).
 Don’t allow conflict, disagreement, offense, or disappointment to cause a wrong attitude that will ruin a relationship.
 Instead of meditating on all the bad things about that person, look in the mirror.
 Consider how many times you’ve let other people down; how many mistakes you’ve made in relationships; the times that you should have been held accountable but instead were given great mercy.

 Ask the Holy Spirit to take that criticism out of your heart and to cause the love of God to take over.
-Pray for the person, it’s impossible to sincerely pray for someone and be critical of them.
+Pray for the person, forgive them, it is impossible to sincerely pray and forgive someone and be critical of them.
 Pray for an opportunity to strengthen the relationship.
 Recognize the penetration points that the devil is attempting to come right in the middle of your relationships and decide to “not give place to the devil” (Ephesians 4:27).
 Close the door of your heart to the devil by loving and forgiving.

 My prayer for you today is that you will ask God to help you keep the doors to your heart and soul closed to the devil and open to Him.
 To help you stay free from offense, free of unforgiveness, and free of bitterness.